The Waters at Lake Anna Homeowners’ Association

 11. What internet and television access options are available in TWALA?

-There are several satellite TV/internet company options, as well as the use of cell phone hot spots or cellular modems.
-At this time, internet service contractor SCS Broadband has a wireless internet access system operating within the TWALA Community, while continuing to develop and expand the system capabilities.
+There are several satellite TV/internet service company options, as well as the use of cell phone hot spots or cellular modems.
+At the present time, internet service contractor iWiSP, LLC is installing a fiber optic network that will provide broadband internet availability to all lots in the Community; expected completion of the fiber optic network is Fall of 2022.
+This service from iWiSP is currently available in some areas of the Community.
+In addition internet service contractor River Street Networks has a wireless internet access system operating within the TWALA Community and continues to develop and expand the system capabilities.
 Currently, service is somewhat limited within the Community based on the location of a particular lot.
-SCS Broadband has indicated that they intend to expand and improve the service within TWALA.
+River Street Networks has indicated that they intend to continue to expand and improve their service within TWALA.

 12. (added 2-27-2021) Is Modular Home Construction Acceptable in TWALA?